JackPotat0/jackpotat0.github.io/docs/game.md

 Cameos are great as usual, Ries actually looks better in Crossbell artstyle.
 And they didn't forget about Kevin! and they won't, right...
 Dieter is quite fine as a character, motivations and actions and all, just the back story about magic is a bit eh.
 Mariabell's character fully revolves around that, so it's quite lame, lamer than that is her witch outfit which looks like a bad cosplay.

 Gameplay: Same old as Zero.
 Nothing too innovative.
 Master Quartz takes a bit too long to level for customization in first playthough.
-For some reason I am still running low on sepith even near late game, until there are no more quartz upgrades, I still think I don't have enough to fully build every playable member.
+For some reason I am still running low on sepith even near late game, until there are no more quartz upgrades, I still think I don't have enough to fully build every playable member (this was written at the start of Azure Tree by the way, I knew nothing...).
 I like how the game subtly guides you to build Lloyd by taking away Randy.
 That final "dungeon" is actually as long as Berseria's, luckily it is about twice as bearable.

 Music: Somehow Zero's vibe is better, maybe because there are so many ambience and generic sounding tracks like Orchis Tower.
 There are some stand out tracks like Knox forest theme but replacing Afternoon in Crossbell for an objectively inferior one is not it.
 Special Support Section is only used once iirc.
 In exchange we get some of the greatest battle and boss themes in the entire series.